Stamp Duty and Registration Charges in Maharashtra: What Homebuyers Need to Know

 • Identity proof of two witnesses

-These must be submitted to the Sub-Registrar’s office along with stamp duty and registration payment proof.
+Subsequently, you must submit these documents to the Sub-Registrar’s office along with stamp duty and registration payment proof.

 6. How does stamp duty affect the total home buying cost?

-Stamp duty adds 6–7% to your total property cost in Pune.
+In fact, stamp duty adds 6–7% to your total property cost in Pune.
 For example, on an ₹85 lakh flat, stamp duty and registration charges could add over ₹5 lakh.
-Homebuyers should budget for these charges early to avoid last-minute financial strain.
+Therefore, homebuyers should budget for these charges early to avoid last-minute financial strain.

 8. How is stamp duty calculated — agreement value or ready reckoner rate?

-Stamp duty is calculated on the higher of:
+Essentially, the authorities calculate stamp duty on the higher of:

 1. The agreement value (actual sale price)